feddelegrand7/mini007/README.md

 #> [1] "gpt-4.1-nano"
 #>
 #> [[2]]$response
-#> You might enjoy singing "Lila" by Cheb Khaled when running under the rain, and
+#> You might enjoy singing "Ya Rayah" by Rachid Taha when running under the rain,
-#> "Ya Rayah" for a flower, reflecting Algerian music and culture.
+#> and "Aïcha" by Khaled for a flower.
 ```

 You can also access the history of the `broadcasting` using the